 The growing federal deficit and national debt harms economic growth, which is what drives standards of living and prosperity for all.
 As entitlement programs are the main drivers of the deficit and the debt, government restraint and spending reform can bring the debt back down to sustainable levels and allow for greater economic growth.

-Meeting 5: Poverty in America
+Meeting 5: Poverty

 America has always been considered the land of opportunity, but our welfare system has become one that can discourage those who want to make better lives for themselves and their families.
 Many current poverty programs encourage individuals to stay on welfare instead of joining the workforce, trapping them in a cycle of poverty and preventing them from reaching their full potential.
 This brief covers what human creativity can accomplish in a free-market economy regarding the issue of poverty.